Portlaoise GAA: First Leinster title

-Modern era success
+Modern era

 The next time Portlaoise won a Leinster title was in the 1971/72 season.
-The club championship had only got under way the previous year and so, once again the county town club was soon to leave its mark on the championship.
 In the Leinster final against Athlone, Portlaoise found themselves eleven points adrift with only twenty minutes remaining.
-But, in an amazing turn around the Laois champions blitzed their opponents to capture the coveted title.
+But, in a significant come-back, the Laois champions defeated their opponents to capture the provincial title.
 Two late points saw them beaten by Derry GAA champions, Bellaghy, by a single point in the All-Ireland semi-final on a 1–11 to 1-10 scoreline.
 Bellaghy went on to win the title.
-The team that played Bellaghy was: Mick Mulhall, Mick Murphy, Jim Hughes, Teddy Fennelly, Tom Walsh, Mick McDonald, John Grant, Mick Dooley, Cyril O'Meara, John Fennell, Harry Mulhaire, Larry Dunne, Brian Delaney, Paschal Delaney, John Joe Ging.
-Sub: Louis Harkin.

 All-Ireland success

-Portlaoise's greatest hour eventually arrived in 1983 when as county champions of 1982, they won out in Leinster, defeated St Finbarr's of Cork in the All-Ireland semi-final and won the All-Ireland final by 0–12 to 2–0 against Clann na nGael (Roscommon).
-That team was: Mick Mulhall, John Bohane.
-Timmy Bergin, Mark Kavanagh, Colm Browne, Mick Lillis, Bernie Conroy, Eamon Whelan, Mick Dooley, Noel Pendergast, Pat Critchley, Tom Pendergast, Liam Scully (capt.), Joe Keenan, Gerry Browne.
-Sub.
-Billy Bohane.
+Portlaoise's "greatest hour" arrived in 1983 when as county champions of 1982, they won out in Leinster, defeated St Finbarr's of Cork in the All-Ireland semi-final and won the All-Ireland final by 0–12 to 2–0 against Clann na nGael (Roscommon).

-Leinster Club of the Year awards

-For its achievements on the field of play and for its effective management structures the county town club was selected as Leinster Club of the Year on different occasions in the 1980s.
+The club was also selected as "Leinster Club of the Year" on several occasions in the 1980s.